 In November 2020, the Group communicated its intention to initiate an operational review of CCD.
-In response to evolving customer demand, changing home credit market dynamics and the desire to focus on larger market segments, on 10 May 2021 the Group announced its intention to withdraw from the home credit and high cost short term credit markets entirely and move to a managed wind-down.
-Lending to customers ceased on 10 May 2021 and any remaining balances in relation to customer receivables in CCD were written off at the end of 2021 as no further collections activity was being performed, following which CCD ceased to trade.
+In response to evolving customer demand, changing home credit market dynamics and the desire to focus on larger market segments, on 10 May 2021 the Group announced its intention to withdraw from the home credit and high cost short term credit markets entirely and move to a managed wind down.
+Lending to customers ceased on 10 May 2021 and any remaining balances in relation to customer receivables were written off at the end of 2021 as no further collections activity was being performed, following which the Company ceased to trade.

 The closure of CCD involved launching a Scheme of Arrangement (the 'Scheme') in order to provide £50m of compensation for its customers.
 The Scheme was sanctioned on 30 July 2021.
-Following the approval of the Scheme, and the set up and funding of the Provident SPV, CCD was released from its liabilities in respect of the creditors covered by the Scheme who will be compensated through the funded Scheme.
-The associated costs of administering the Scheme are to be met directly by Provident Financial plc.
+Following the approval of the Scheme, and the set up and funding of the Provident SPV, the Company was released from its liabilities in relation to the Scheme creditors who will be compensated through the funded Scheme.
+The associated costs of administering the Scheme are to be met directly by the Group.